MoonModules/WLED-Docs/docs/interfaces/dmx-input.md

 #### questions

-If you have further questions about this feature, you can reach me via github (@netmindz) or via WLED Discord (netmindz).
+If you have further questions about this feature, you can ask on [DMX Input Discord](https://discord.com/channels/473448917040758787/1097792072762798110) or reach me via github (@netmindz) or via WLED Discord (netmindz).